HVAC Training Schools & Certification in Washington, DC

 Community College of Baltimore County

-Community College of Baltimore County has several HVAC programs to offer.
-The college offers a 60-credit associate of applied science degree in HVAC & energy technology, a 29-credit alternative energy certificate, a 26-credit building automation systems certificate, a 17-credit basic HVAC and energy technology certificate, and a 13-credit advanced HVAC and energy technology certificate.
+Community College of Baltimore County offers several HVAC programs.
+The college offers a 60-credit associate of applied science degree in HVAC and energy technology, a 29-credit alternative energy certificate, a 26-credit building automation systems certificate, a 17-credit basic HVAC and energy technology certificate, and a 13-credit advanced HVAC and energy technology certificate.

-The curriculum includes courses such as basic HVAC electricity; HVAC-R safety, tools, and methods; fundamentals of refrigeration; advanced HVAC electricity; heating systems; comfort cooling systems; residential load calculations & air distribution; construction blueprint reading; commercial refrigeration systems; alternative and renewable energy sources; and commercial control systems.
+The curriculum includes courses such as basic HVAC electricity, HVAC-R safety, tools, and methods, fundamentals of refrigeration, advanced HVAC electricity, heating systems, comfort cooling systems, residential load calculations and air distribution, construction blueprint reading, commercial refrigeration systems, alternative and renewable energy sources, and commercial control systems.

 • Location: Baltimore, MD